Ultimate Guide to Cutting Cable

 Each available service offers slightly different perks.
 Netflix and Amazon have both invested heavily in original content, while Hulu has a deep catalog of network TV shows (including old seasons).
 Services like Sling TV are attempting to separate from the pack with a focus on live sports coverage.

 Which service you choose really comes down to what you watch.
-If you’re unsure which service is the best value for you, try creating a list of your favorite TV shows and using a website like Just Watch or Can I Stream It? to figure out where those shows are currently available.
+If you’re unsure which service is the best value for you, try creating a list of your favorite TV shows and using a website like Can I Stream It? to figure out where those shows are currently available.

 Streaming services also don’t usually come with contracts – meaning you can cancel any time and switch to a different service if you’re dissatisfied.
 They also often offer free trials, which is a great way to sample what’s available before making your choice.